kdv123/AudioCollector/README.md

 This application was used to collect the data reported in the SLPAT'19 workshop paper "Investigating Speech Recognition for Improving Predictive AAC": https://keithv.com/pub/speechaac/

-If you use this software in your reserach, please cite:
+If you use this software in your reserach, please cite this [paper](https://www.aclweb.org/anthology/W19-1706):

 ```
 @inproceedings{adhikary_speech,